brazil-502/brazil-502/README.md

 <br>
 DO NOT CALL ME A "BRA" THAT HAPPENED ONCE
 ## wtf am i?
-I do not know honestly, I'm a skid trying to not be a skid.
+I do not know honestly, I'm a skid trying to not be a skid. <br>
-I develop basic programmes any five year old could develop.
+I develop basic programmes any five year old could develop. <br>
-I like binge watching things on YouTube.
+I like binge watching things on YouTube. <br>
 I am a dissapointment to my parents.
 ## contacts
 * twitter: @brazil_502